-On 05.22.5 the Registrar confirmed the College has no show-cause orders, and no programs are currently flagged for concern.
-The financial review was recently submitted as accepted and approved for a monitoring report.
+On 5.2.24 the Registrar confirmed the College has no show-cause orders, and no programs are currently flagged for concern.
+The financial review was recently submitted as accepted and approved was for only a monitoring report.
 CEP applications are pending, but that is a standard request, nothing punitive related.
-Additionally, the CEP Program is now fully accredited.